 If you can aim for a 50/25/25 savings plan, or even a 50/20/30 plan, the extra money you save in your 20s will provide a strong foundation for investing in your 30s as you build towards genuine mid-life wealth.

 Your savings have the ability to generate interest.
 This is known as your rate of return and has a significant impact on your ability to build your wealth over time.
 One way to maximise your rate of return is to open a savings account with a high interest rate.
-For example, Standard Chartered Bank’s JumpStart account offers two per cent per annum interest on your first $20,000 deposited, and an e$aver account offers bonus interest in incremental payments.
+For example, Standard Chartered Bank’s JumpStart account offers one per cent per annum interest on your first $20,000 deposited, and an e$aver account offers bonus interest in incremental payments.